MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

 ---
 # Visual Studio Code Semantic Kernel Extension

-The Semantic Kernel Tools help developers to write semantic functions for [Semantic Kernel](https://github.com/microsoft/semantic-kernel).
+The Semantic Kernel Tools help developers to write prompts for [Semantic Kernel](https://github.com/microsoft/semantic-kernel).

 [!INCLUDE [pat_large.md](../includes/pat_large.md)]

 ## These tools simplify Semantic Kernel development
-With the Semantic Kernel Tools, you can easily create new semantic functions and test them without needing to write any code.
-Behind the scenes, the tools use the Semantic Kernel SDK so you can easily transition from using the tools to integrating your semantic functions into your own code.
+With the Semantic Kernel Tools, you can easily create new prompts and test them without needing to write any code.
+Behind the scenes, the tools use the Semantic Kernel SDK so you can easily transition from using the tools to integrating your prompts into your own code.

-In the following image you can see how a user can easily view all of their semantic functions, edit them, and run them from within Visual Studio Code using any of the supported AI endpoints.
+In the following image you can see how a user can easily view all of their prompts, edit them, and run them from within Visual Studio Code using any of the supported AI endpoints.

 ![Semantic Kernel Tools](../media/vs-code-extension.png)